-1.1.
-For all employees employed by the Governing Body of Spring Meadow Infant and Nursery School.
+- 1.1.
+For all employees employed by the Governing Body of [School name]. - 1.2.

-1.2.
 Definitions:

-"Headteacher" also refers to any other title used to identify the Headteacher, where appropriate, or other senior manager delegated to deal with the matter by the Headteacher.
+Headteacher also refers to any other title used to identify the Headteacher, where appropriate, or other senior manager delegated to deal with the matter by the Headteacher.

-"Companion" refers to a person chosen by the employee to accompany them, who shall be a trade union representative or a workplace colleague.
+Companion refers to a person chosen by the employee to accompany them, who shall be a trade union representative or a workplace colleague.